wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/8-summary.md

-In this module we discussed extending portal functionality using software development.
+In this module, we discussed extending portal functionality using software development.
 We also examined Application Lifecycle Management (ALM) techniques in portal deployments.

 By now you should be able to: